NBT Results 2024-2025

-When you apply to an institution, they will place you on their applicant list.
-As institutions and bursary awarders process applications, they send the NBT Project a request for scores that match the applicants on the list.
-Institutions and bursary awarders will only get your results when requested by them.
+When you apply to a school, you will be added to their applicant list.
+Institutions and bursary awarders send the NBT Project a request for scores that match the applicants on the list as they process applications.
+Institutions and bursary recipients will only receive your findings if they specifically request them.

-Before you submit your registration request to the NBT Project, you are asked to check a box giving permission for your results to be sent to requesting institutions and for use in research projects.
-Be sure to read and check this before hitting ‘Submit’.
+Before submitting your registration request to the NBT Project, you must select a box indicating that you agree to have your results sent to requesting universities and used in research initiatives.
+Before clicking ‘Submit,’ make sure you’ve read and double-checked everything.